 The lockdown units were where the most mentally deviant and socially dangerous patients were housed.
-Essentially these “patients” were likely convicted criminals who had been deemed “insane” by order of the court and therefore had to be under constant psychiatric supervision and heavy security.
-Those that weren’t criminals were residing in a lockdown unit because they had been determined to be too much of a danger to themselves and others due to their psychosis and were here involuntarily.
+Some of these patients had criminal records, but deemed “insane” by order of the court and therefore had to be under constant psychiatric supervision and heavy security.
+Those that weren’t criminals were residing in a lockdown unit because they had been determined to be too much of a danger to themselves or possibly others due to their psychosis and were here involuntarily.
 These were psychos, literally.
 I mean they were “psycho” not as in the insult, but legitimately dangerous psychotics.
 And apparently they lived right above us!
 How fun!

 Later that night after everyone was in bed, I heard voices whispering in the hallway outside of the rooms.
 There seemed to be some urgency to what was being discussed.
 Eventually one of the whispered voices turned into whimpering and then unmistakable crying.
 Not unusual here.
 Unable to discern what was happening in the hall, eventually I passed out.